© www.utopianature.com 2006-2008

 Northern Shoveler - uncommon to occasional migrant; UP;LC;SR;BCP

-Northern Pintail - rare in winter; SR;BCP
+Northern Pintail - rare in winter; x in May SR;BCP;LC

 Green-winged Teal - occasional to rare migrant or winter; LC;BCP